rdkcentral/rdkb-halif-moca/docs/pages/MoCAHalSpec.md

 - `moca_GetNumAssociatedDevices()`
 - `moca_FreqMaskToValue()`

-It is upto the 3rd party vendors to handle it appropriately to meet operational requirements.
-Failure to meet these requirements will likely result in undefined and unexpected behaviour.
+Third party vendors will implement appropriately to meet operational requirements.
+This interface is expected to block if the hardware is not ready.

 ## Theory of operation